MosheBlumbergX/confluent-kubernetes-examples/hybrid/ccloud-plaintext-ldaps-auth-control-center/README.rst

 Deploy Confluent Platform
 =========================

-In this workflow scenario, you'll set up Control Center with LDAPs (ldap over TLS) based authentication to monitor and connect to a Confluent Platform with no security.
+In this workflow scenario, you'll set up Control Center with LDAPs (ldap over TLS) based authentication to monitor and connect to a Confluent Cloud Platform and local Connect CR.
 The goal for this scenario is for you to:

-* Configure LDAP with TLS server for Control Center authentication (no RBAC).
+* Configure LDAP with TLS server for Control Center authentication (no RBAC)
-* Quickly set up the complete Confluent Platform on the Kubernetes.
-* Configure ldap authentication on the external listener (9092)
-* Configure a producer to generate sample data.
+* Configure Connect worker with Confluent Cloud
+* Configure Control Center with ldaps to monitor Confluent Cloud and local Connect worker

 To complete this scenario, you'll follow these steps: